Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2018-05-19-useful-tools.md

 [Amphetamine](https://itunes.apple.com/us/app/amphetamine/id937984704?mt=12) is a little app that lives in your menu bar.
 With Amphetamine, you can effortlessly override your energy saver settings and keep your Mac awake.

+### aText

+[aText](https://www.trankynam.com/atext/) accelerates your typing in any application by replacing abbreviations with frequently used phrases you define.
+Save your priceless time, stop typing the same thing over and over.
+Also known as text template, text shortcut, text expansion tool.

 ### Babun

 [Babun](http://babun.github.io) is pre-configured Cygwin with a lot of addons and integrated oh-my-zsh.
 It also has pact - advanced package manager (like apt-get or yum) and xTerm-256 compatible console.

+### BitBar

+The [BitBar](https://getbitbar.com/) app lets you put the output from any script or program right in your Mac OS X menu bar.
+And it's completely free.
+An impressive number of plugins have already been contributed by a wide range of developers just like you, and this site makes it easy to find them.

 ### Brew